 We recommend that all medical bracelets or necklaces include a medical symbol.
 This means that if you become unwell and are unable to communicate, people that check your pulse can easily find your medical alert bracelet and information about your asthma or COPD.
 Helping others to understand your condition means you can receive the right treatment, as symbols will attract the attention of medical staff.

 If you prefer not to have a symbol and to keep your medical jewellery discrete, please just ask and we will do this for you if we can.

 Where can I go for more support for Asthma or COPD?

 It is important to look after your emotional wellbeing if you have Asthma or COPD.
 Talk to others about how you are feeling and try to make sure you stay active and sociable.
 You may want to get involved with a local group to meet others who also have similar experiences to you.
 This can help you to understand and cope better with the condition.

 Find your local support group.

 There are also other groups to get involved with, such as ‘Singing 4 Breathing’.
 This is a singing group for people with conditions such as asthma and COPD.
 Singing can help to improve lung function and encourages you to practice deep breathing.
-Find out more about the group and book to take part in an online session.

 Lifestyle blogger Nikki describes how colouring helps ease her asthma.
 Being able to relax your body is an important part of managing symptoms, and colouring is a simple way to take your mind away from any worries or stress.
 Have a read of Nikki’s blog post, she also recommends some of her favourite colouring books!